-We are in the process of putting together a selection of frequently asked questions from members.
-More questions will be added and answers updated as more information becomes available.
+Please find here, a selection of frequently asked questions from members.
+Red text indicates new questions or where answers have been updated.
 Please check back regularly for the latest updates.

 1. Is there any specific advice re COVID-19 for pregnant teachers?
 I am 28 weeks pregnant and have heard rumours that some councils have told pregnant teachers to work from home.
 Am I allowed to work from home?